Best daily deals

 How to change Instagram password strong password

-It’s only human to be lazy sometimes and think “this password has been fine for the other account, so no need to make a new one for this account.
+It’s only human to be lazy sometimes and think “This password has been fine for the other account, so I don’t need to make a new one for this account.
 I’ll just use the same one.”
-But this is most definitely not a good idea.
+But this is most definitely not a good idea, even if you originally created a strong password.

 For one, if there is a data breach at a company, and your password details are compromised, a hacker could take those details and try them at other sites too.
 If you’ve used the same email and password at each site, well you’ve just made a bad problem a thousand times worse.